 - Are you paying too much tax?
 Is your trading structure still appropriate?
 E.g. if you are a sole trader, should you incorporate the business and perhaps save some tax?
 Why not book some time with an accountant to review this?

 - Do invoices get sent out quickly?
 Online accounting software like QuickBooks Online means you can send an invoice out immediately after the work has been done – even when you’re out and about from your smartphone or tablet.

 - Do you have a proper accounting package which produces an aged receivables report at the push of a button?
 This useful report lists customers, the amount they owe and whether it is 30/60/or 90+ days old – at a glance you can see who owes you and who needs chasing before the balance gets too big.
 Review this weekly.

 - Do you have a proper system for chasing money?
 It’s often better to get a member of staff, freelancer or friend/relative to chase clients – it protects your relationship and makes you look bigger.

 - Are debtors put on hold when they exceed credit limits?

-Every week set time aside to manage the financial fitness aspects of your business because often it’s the continuous, seemingly small improvements to profitability and cash management that cumulatively over time will make a BIG difference.
+Every week set time aside to manage the financial aspects of your business because often it’s the continuous, seemingly small improvements to profitability and cash management that cumulatively over time will make a big difference.